-- A. Application Required to Change Location of Licensed Premises - 1.
-An Owner or other authorized representative of a Retail Marijuana Establishment must make application to the Division for permission to change location of its Licensed Premise. - 2.
-Such application shall: - a.
-Be made upon current forms prescribed by the Division; - Be complete in every material detail and include remittance of all applicable fees; - Explain the reason for requesting such change; - d.
-Be supported by evidence that the application complies with the relevant local jurisdiction requirements; and e.
+A. Application Required to Change Location of Licensed Premises

+1. An Owner or other authorized representative of a Retail Marijuana Establishment must make application to the Division for permission to change location of its Licensed Premise.

+2. Such application shall:

+- a.
+Be made upon current forms prescribed by the Division; - Be complete in every material detail and include remittance of all applicable fees; - c.
+Be submitted at least 30 days prior to the proposed change; - d.
+Explain the reason for requesting such change; - e.
+Be supported by evidence that the application complies with the relevant local jurisdiction requirements; and - f.
 Contain a report of the relevant local jurisdiction(s) in which the Retail Marijuana Establishment is to be situated, which report shall demonstrate the approval of the local jurisdiction(s) with respect to the new location.
 If the relevant local jurisdiction elects not to approve or deny a change of location of Licensed Premises application, the local jurisdiction must provide written notification acknowledging receipt of the application.